Browse Definitions :

 • HIPAA (Health Insurance Portability and Accountability Act) - HIPAA (Health Insurance Portability and Accountability Act) is United States legislation that provides data privacy and security provisions for safeguarding medical information.

-• HireVue - HireVue is an enterprise video interviewing technology vendor that allows recruiters and hiring managers to screen candidates and conduct live interviews over the Internet.
+• HireVue - HireVue is an enterprise video interviewing technology provider of a platform that lets recruiters and hiring managers screen candidates and conduct live interviews over the internet.

-• histogram - A histogram is a display of statistical information that uses rectangles to show the frequency of data items in successive numerical intervals of equal size.
+• histogram - A histogram is a type of chart that shows the frequency distribution of data points across a continuous range of numerical values.

 • historical data - Historical data, in a broad context, is data collected about past events and circumstances pertaining to a particular subject.